-Structured LiteracyTM instruction is the umbrella term used by the International Dyslexia Association (IDA) to unify and encompass the many evidence-based programs and approaches that are aligned to the Knowledge and Practice Standards and are effective for students identified with SLD/Dyslexia.
+Structured LiteracyTM instruction is the umbrella term used by the International Dyslexia Association (IDA) to unify and encompass the many evidence-based programs and approaches that are aligned to the Knowledge and Practice Standards.
+These are effective for students identified with Specific Learning Disability (SLD)/Dyslexia.
 This approach is beneficial for all children learning to read but is essential for students with SLD/Dyslexia.
+Structured literacy (SL) teaching is the most effective approach for students who experience unusual difficulty learning to read and spell printed words.
+The term refers to both the content and methods or principles of instruction.

 How is Structured LiteracyTM different from what I am currently using for reading instruction?